roim/roim.github.io/resume.md

 3rd place at the First Facebook Hackathon at São Paulo, May 2012. \\
 1st place at the First Nokia Hackathon at São Paulo, Apr 2012. \\
 3rd place at a Kongregate Weekly Game Contest, Oct 2008. \\
-Completed the Machine Learning online course on coursera.org
+Completed the Machine Learning online course on coursera.org \\
+1st place, 11th.
+São Paulo Championship of Fanfares and Marching Bands, 1999.

 Technical Skills
 ===